devenes/elastic-beanstalk-app/README.md

 You can interact with Elastic Beanstalk by using the Elastic Beanstalk console, the AWS Command Line Interface (AWS CLI), or eb, a high-level CLI designed specifically for Elastic Beanstalk.

+Check out the [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) documentation for more information.

 <br>

 # Getting started with GitHub Actions